flutter/website/src/content/cookbook/navigation/set-up-universal-links.md

-**For example:** Given a team ID of `S8QB4VV633` and a bundle ID of `com.example.deeplinkCookbook`,
-You would enter an `appID` entry of `S8QB4VV633.com.example.deeplinkCookbook`.
+**For example:** Given a team ID of `S8QB4VV633` and a bundle ID of `com.example.deeplinkCookbook`, you would enter an `appID` entry of `S8QB4VV633.com.example.deeplinkCookbook`.

 ### Create and host `apple-app-site-association` JSON file